A multivitamin for women over 50 is formulated to address the changing nutritional needs of older women.

 What we like: We appreciate that they stack up well against better known (and more expensive) brand names.
 We like the healthy dose of calcium along with vitamin D to activate it.
 And what can we say about the price?
 Pretty amazing.

 Flaws: Contains iron for some strange reason, but does not contain any probiotics to aid in digestion.

 Do Women Over 50 Need Multivitamins?

 There are a lot of conflicting opinions when it comes to multivitamins.
 If you care to look you’ll find plenty of research that indicates they don’t do anything (1).
 On the other, hand doctors continually prescribe various vitamins and minerals to their patients to tackle a range of problems, including anemia and osteoporosis.

 Osteoporosis is a condition of particular concern for women over 50.
 And the National Osteoporosis Foundation recommends taking calcium supplements to help fight it (2).
-So taking a multivitamin, multimineral supplement that includes calcium seems like the smart thing to do.
+So taking a multivitamin, multimineral supplement with calcium seems like the smart thing to do.
 At the same time calcium can’t do its job building and protecting your bones if you don’t get enough vitamin D (3).
 So any multivitamin supplement should also contain plenty of that vitamin.

-As far as other vitamins and minerals are concerned they may very well help fill nutritional gaps in older women created by poor diet, illness or even medications (5).
+As far as other vitamins and minerals are concerned, they may very well help fill nutritional gaps in older women created by poor diet, illness, or even medications (5).

 How We Ranked

 It’s a given that multivitamins are not the answer to all the potential health problems a woman over 50 can or will encounter.
 Instead, their job is to supplement a woman’s diet, address nutritional shortfalls and, in some cases, address specific health threats.
 So when we look at multivitamins for women over 50, we want them to have the vitamins we mentioned above.
 We also want them to offer a host of other vitamins that are potentially helpful in filling nutrient gaps.